Skip to content

 What is the table Command?

 Splunk’s table command is essential for formatting results on dashboards and in searches.
-The table command enables Splunk users to limit and order the results of a search in their SPL.
+Using the table command enables Splunk users to limit and order the results of a search in their SPL.
 Table is useful when you want to see your search results in a tabular format and include only the fields that are important to you.
 To use table, insert the command like any other Splunk command into your SPL, then include the fields in the specific order you want them listed in the table output.
 Columns are displayed in the order specified in the SPL and each row represents an event.
 Visualizing your search results in a tabular format makes it very easy to isolate the fields you care about and can be used to quickly create dashboard visualizations.
-Here’s an example of the table command in use:

 index=win*